Nexmo/station/_documentation/messages/building-blocks/send-mms-basic-auth.md

 ## Try it out

-When you run the code an MMS message will be sent to the destination number.
+When you run the code an MMS message is sent to the destination number.